aquavox/zenx/README.md

 ## Why Partial Open Source?

 Transparency builds trust.
-We provide public access to key backend components so users and auditors can verify there is **no hidden logging, tracking, or data collection**.
+We provide public access to key backend components so users can verify there is **no hidden logging, tracking, or data collection**.

 However, the core unique business logic, proprietary algorithms, and integrations are kept closed-source to protect Zenx.ink’s competitive edge and prevent unauthorized copying or cloning.